This stoves article is one of my oldest articles and one of my most popular.

-Also note that many places ban backcountry campfires outright and/or have restrictions (again, esp with extreme fire danger).
+Also, note that many places ban backcountry campfires outright and have restrictions (again, esp with extreme fire danger).
 Wood burning stoves may fall under this ban depending on what the local National Park unit or USFS/BLM or State Park office decides.

 To quote the letter above:

-For all intents and purposes, the options for backpacking stove use during bans are white gas stoves and canister stoves.
+What do these bans mean in the real world?
+The options for backpacking stove use during bans are white gas stoves and canister stoves.
 Or you can go stoveless.

-There are many stoves to choose from.
+There are many stoves to choose from and available.
 Which one is the best depends upon your intended use.
 Note these recommendations are given assuming there is no open flame ban or similar.

-- If you are a couple and/or going long time between resupplies, want something quick and convenient or need to do real cooking:
+- If you are a couple, or going a longer time between resupplies, want something quick and convenient, or need to do real cooking:

-- If you are solo and want a convenient all in one solution and/or very fast boil times: Jetboil or MSR Reactor
+- If you want a convenient all in one solution and swift boil times: Canister stove system.

-- If you are winter camping/high altitude mountaineering OR doing 3+ person meals: White Gas Stove
+- If you are winter camping/high altitude mountaineering or below 0F or doing 3+ person meals: White Gas Stove

-- Doing lots of “real cooking” in a forest environment and not hiking far: Zip Stove
+- Doing lots of “real cooking” in a forest environment and not hiking far: Wood Stove

-- Want the absolute lightest stove and price/resupply (and don’t mind slower boil times) is not an issue: Esbit
+- Want the absolute lightest stove and price and resupply (and don’t mind slower boil times) is not an issue: Esbit

 - Prefer to go the ultra-minimalist route and want very little to no futzing: No stove.

 There are other stoves as well that can be best called “specialty” stoves.
-These stoves are less used, but can prove a viable option for some people.
-Zen Stoves has a great summary of these different types of stoves.
+These stoves are less used but can prove a viable option for some people.
+Zen Stoves has an excellent summary of these different types of stoves.